Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "How was the service?"

 "Oh, the *service* sucked," Dan grumbled.
 "If there’s one thing I can’t stand, it’s a funeral where the deceased is an afterthought.
-They could have just entered his name into the gaps on a form and let a computer follow the script, it was… soulless."
+They could have just entered his name into the gaps on a form and let a computer follow the script, it was... soulless."

 "Ew," Xiù agreed, pulling a face.